Merit Selection of Judges

 There are three different classifications for evaluation of judges in the State of Utah.
 Each evaluation type has its own standards and requirements that must be met in order for the judge to receive a presumptive pass from JPEC.

 Once the evaluations are complete, JPEC commissioners review the results and decide whether to recommend that a judge be retained in office for another term.

 JPEC commissioners receive evaluation results for all judges who are scheduled for a retention election in the following year.
 The commission assesses the evaluation results and may, by law, meet with the judge as part of that deliberation process.
 Deliberations occur during the fall and winter of the year prior to an election year.
 Commission meetings are open to the public; however portions of meetings where commissioners discuss the performance of an individual judge are closed to the public.

 Presumptive Pass / Fail

 By statute and rule, minimum performance standards are set for judicial evaluations.
-If a judge receives passing scores on these standards, the judge earns a presumption that s/he will receive a recommendation from JPEC that s/he be retained in office for another term.
-If a judge fails to pass minimum performance standards, the presumption becomes that the judge will receive a recommendation from JPEC that s/he not be retained in office.
-JPEC may overcome a presumption and make a different recommendation if it provides a justification for its decision.
+If a judge receives passing scores on these standards, the judge earns a presumption that s/he does meet or exceed minimum performance standards.
+If a judge fails to pass minimum performance standards, the presumption becomes that the judge does not meet minimum performance standards.
+JPEC may overcome a presumption and make a different determination if it provides a justification for its decision.